 If bunny needs a safe area of his/her own while you're not at home, try closing off one well rabbit-proofed room to keep bunny out of trouble.
 Don't forget the toys!
 A roomy exercise pen is the next best thing.
 It consists of a heavy wire "wall" which unfolds into an adjustable pen.
 It has no floor or ceiling, allowing for good air flow and a less "closed off" feeling than a cage.
 They are sold in three different heights, 24 in., 30 in., and 36 in. if you have a jumper.
 Some come with a gate.

 Never put a rabbit in a small wire cage or an outdoor hutch.
 Putting a rabbit in a wire cage is the equivalent of your being confined to a closet.
 Sound comfortable?
 Wire is very bad for bunny feet, causing hock sores (which, if left untreated, can result in severe bone infections) and also arthritis.
 Putting a rabbit outside under any conditions is just plain cruel.
-Depriving such a social creature of interaction is a horrible thing to do to a rabbit, not to mention a danger to it's health and life.
+Depriving such a social creature of interaction is a horrible thing to do to a rabbit, not to mention a danger to its health and life.
 (Read more about this in our "Outdoor Dangers" section.)

 No matter what form of housing you decide on, your rabbit's well-being should be your main concern.
-Keep in mind also that no matter how nice the cage is, no rabbit should spend 24 hours a day locked up.
+Keep in mind also that no matter how nice the hutch is, no rabbit should spend 24 hours a day locked up.
 Rabbits, just like other animals, need to exercise for good physical and mental health.
 So however you house your bunny, make sure they get some running around time and one-on-one interaction on a regular basis.
 You'll both enjoy the benefits of a healthy, happy bun.

 Rabbits are intelligent, inquisitive creatures.
 They need stimuli for entertainment and exercise.
 A bored bun is a destructive bun.
 There are tons of rabbit toys on the market.
-Rabbitshop.com sells many.
+You can also use ordinary household objects as rabbit toys.
+Here are some examples:

 Another idea: Take a paper bag, fill it with hay and a few of bunny's favorite treats, poke a few holes, tie it with a bit of twine and voila! hours of fun for bun.

 Always keep your bun's size in mind, and don't give him anything he can get his head stuck in.
-(Milo and I learned this the hard way with a kleenex box.
-Boy was he cheesed!)
+Never assume a bun can't fit somewhere.
+They're prey animals and built to squeeze through small openings.

-I prefer the hard covers, they're available in different sizes with elbow joints to go around corners and an adhesive strip on the back, snapping shut to keep cords extra safe.
-(Home Depot.)
+Some folks use flexi-tubes, a pliant plastic tube with a slit to tuck the cords into.
+Others prefer the hard covers.
+They're available at places like Home Depot in different sizes with elbow joints to go around corners and an adhesive strip on the back, snapping shut to keep cords extra safe.

 If you have potted plants, keep them out of bunny's reach.
 Besides becoming a major source of joyously messy excavation, many plants are poisonous to rabbits and they can't tell the difference between safe and unsafe.
 Put them where foliage can't fall to the floor.

 Anything left out at bun level is fair game.
 This includes but in no way is limited to: clothes, shoes, books, toys, food, paperwork, briefcases, and those little rubber buttons on the remote control.
-Mine has none left, my fault for repeatedly leaving it on the couch.
-We refer to these nibbled items as "rabbit approved".

 All family members must remember to check under furniture before flopping down on it, bun may be napping under there.